Flaws and All: Live performances

 Beyoncé performed the song on multiple occasions, including the song as part of her set list on The Beyoncé Experience (2007).
 Beyoncé cried during the performance, and was then embraced by a male dancer dressed as an angel.
 Chris Willman of Entertainment Weekly praised Beyoncé's performance of the song stating "The true defibrillator moment, all freakum dress changes aside, is 'Flaws and All', during which Beyoncé weeps real tears (nightly, according to reports from earlier overseas shows) while apologizing for being such a bitch.
 That's a rare campy, melodramatic performance in an otherwise energized two hours."
 The performance also caught the attention of The New York Times writer Jon Pareles who stated, "Along the way the concert was a showcase for her consistently expanding music, from the kinetic dance beats of songs like 'Get Me Bodied' to dramatic ballads like 'Flaws and All', which Beyoncé sang wide-eyed in a video close-up."
 J. Freedom du Lac of The Washington Post wrote that during the performance she was offering a "litany of her own 'imperfections' that her lover embraces unconditionally".
 Anthony Venutolo of New Jersey On-Line wrote that the performance was "silly".
 The performance of the song in Los Angeles on September 2, 2007, was taped and included on The Beyoncé Experience Live.
 The performance of the song was also shown independently at MTV.com and was released via digital download at the iTunes Store on November 19, 2007.

 Beyoncé performed the song on The Ellen DeGeneres Show on November 25, 2008 while promoting her third album I Am...
 Sasha Fierce.
 In May, 2012, she performed "Flaws and All" as a part of her revue show Revel Presents: Beyoncé Live at Revel Atlantic City.
 While reviewing the show, Ben Ratliff of The New York Times wrote, "She has a fast-reacting face, and opens her eyes wide to look astonished, touched, or grateful.
 (She did this especially during 'Flaws and All,' which she dedicated to her fans: 'I don't know why you love me/And that's why I love you.')"
 A writer for Vibe magazine listed the performance of the song in the five notable moments from the concerts, saying that Beyoncé "had the camera zoom in on her face the whole time, showing the crowd her own 'flaws,' allowing the crowd to connect to her".
 "Flaws and All" was also included on the live album Live in Atlantic City (2013) which was filmed during the revue.
 In 2013, Beyoncé added the song to the set list of her worldwide The Mrs. Carter Show World Tour.
 During the performance she dedicated the song to her fans, the BeyHive.

+A decade later, the song again appears on the setlist of Beyoncé's Renaissance World Tour, as part of the show's first act composed mainly of ballads and deep cuts from the artist's discography.